FACT-Finder-Web-Components/magento2-module/README.md

  - **Campaigns** displays your active FACT-Finder campaigns, e.g. advisor and feedback campaigns.
  - **Pushed Products** displays your pushed products campaigns.

-## Advanced Settings
+### Advanced Settings

-Advanced Settings contains additional parameters used for the `ff-communications` web component.
+Advanced Settings contains additional parameters used for the `ff-communication` web component.
 Each setting is set to a default value and has a short explanatory text attached.

-## Product Data Export
+### Product Data Export

 This option configures the connection with the FACT-Finder system via FTP.
 Shop data can be generated and transferred to FACT-Finder using FTP.
 FACT-Finder needs to be up to date on the product data, to ensure that components like the search work as intended.